udem-dlteam/pnut/artifact.md

 source files, with and without comments and blank lines, and the ratio between the compiled shell script and the original C code.

+## How to use Pnut

+Pnut's command line options are as follows:

+- `-D{macro}`: Define a macro
+- `-U{macro}`: Undefine a macro that was previously defined
+- `-I{path}`: Specify the include path

+Arguments that do not start with `-` are treated as files to be compiled.

+The compiled program is output to stdout, so it must be redirected to a file to be executed.
+Note that the permission of the generated file must be changed with `chmod +x {file}` to make it executable.

 ## Building Pnut

 The Makefile can be used to compile `pnut-sh` and `pnut-exe`, either with GCC